openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

    * - functionality
      - API call
      - policy name
-     - (old rule)
      - project-reader
      - project-member
-     - project-admin
-     - system-reader
      - system-admin
-     - (old "owner")
-     - (old "admin")
    * - List clusters
      - | ``GET  /clusters``
        | ``GET  /clusters/detail``
      - clusters:get_all
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Show cluster
      - ``GET  /clusters/{cluster_id}``
      - clusters:get
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Update cluster
      - ``PUT  /clusters/{cluster_id}``
      - clusters:update
-     - rule:admin_api
      - no
-     - no
-     - no
-     - no
-     - yes
      - no
      - yes